JeremiahKaren/35percent.github.io/_posts/2016-10-17-aylesbury-cpo-legal-challenge-scrutinised.md

 ---
 layout: post
-title: "CPO Scrutiny Committee - helpless and hopeless"
+title: "Scrutiny fails - Southwark submits grounds of appeal"
-subtitle: "Southwark's Overview & Scrutiny Committee rejects call for legal challenge to be reconsidered"
+subtitle: "Council submits grounds of appeal while Scrutiny Committee rejects call for legal challenge to be reconsidered"
 published: true
 ---
 Last Monday evening, Southwark's Overview and Scrutiny Committee rejected calls for its decision to appeal against the government's refusal to grant it a CPO against Aylesbury leaseholders, after it heard that it was powerless to do so.